 Volunteers are key to our success at Ronald McDonald House Charities of Jacksonville.
 Volunteer opportunities include assisting families and staff at the House, caring for families in the Ronald McDonald Family Room at Wolfson Children’s Hospital and joining us at our annual special events.
 If you are interested in joining us, please read the information below to determine which volunteer area is a good fit for your group or for you as an individual.

 Before completing a volunteer application, please review the volunteer opportunities available with Ronald McDonald House Charities of Jacksonville.

-Ronald McDonald House hosts a family waiting area on the 3rd floor of Wolfson Children’s Hospital.
+Ronald McDonald House is located on the 3rd floor of Wolfson Children’s Hospital.
 Volunteers offer snacks, coffee, support and a listening ear.
 These dedicated volunteers also help answer questions families may have such as local information, hospital contacts or directions.
-Those who wish to serve in the Family Room must complete both the RMHC of Jacksonville volunteer application and orientation, as well as the Wolfson Children’s Hospital application and orientation.
+Family Room volunteers must complete both the RMHC of Jacksonville and Wolfson Children’s Hospital volunteer applications and orientations.
 Wolfson Children’s Hospital also requires a TB test and flu shot to volunteer.
 Family Room volunteers must be 18 or older.
+Learn more here.

 Volunteer work groups help with a variety of projects around the House, from cleaning baseboards and shutters to weeding the courtyard or washing windows.

 We rely on donations from the community to provide much needed items for our families.
 We are always in need of items like laundry detergent, bottled water, snacks and paper towels throughout the year.
 View our Wish List items here.

 Start a Pop Tab collection drive and donate the tabs to our House!
 Pop Tabs are then weighed at a location collection center and our House receives funds from every pound of Pop Tabs.
 Those funds help support our House and our mission.
 Learn more about collecting Pop Tabs here.